nitin95/kos-booster_reuz/README.md

 # kos-booster_reuz
+Autopilot 2.0.1

 Set of autopilots to fully automate launch and recovery of orbital rocket boosters and SSTOs.
+Right now, only booster landings are supported.

-Functions are derived from winged's landing script, and I'm porting it to make it universal and for  multiple booster landings.
+Functions are derived from mrbradleyjh's landing script, and I'm porting it to make it universal and for multiple booster landings.

-As of 15th June, 2018, I've got a landing script that can do a nearly perfect full mission(including orbital insertion), with some calibration needed for boostback.
+As of 20th June, 2018, I've got a landing script that can do a perfect full mission(including orbital insertion) with same workflow and constraints as Autopilot 1.0 (Caleb9000 base), but works for simultaneous control.
+Most of the work left is in making boostback more universal, and stabilizing the orbit script.
+Also need to add auto switching and warp functionality.

+With this, I think a full autopilot release (2.1) can be done in the next couple weeks.
+Will launch with the demo video, keep watching the YouTube channel.

 Cheers!